Why are we carrying out the National Study of Health and Wellbeing: Children and Young People 2021?

 How long will you keep my data?

 We would like to keep anonymous information from the study and linkage (if consented) permanently, so researchers can make use of it for many years to come.
-At the end of the study we will therefore delete the names and addresses of people who took part.
+We will delete all names and addresses 3 years after the end of the study (the study ends in September 2021).
 You may choose to give us permission to keep your personal details.
 We’ll ask you about this separately if you choose to take part.
 You can request that your personal data is deleted at any time by contacting NHS Digital or NatCen via the details below.

 For more information about the study you can visit www.natcen.ac.uk/NSHW; and, https://digital.nhs.uk/data-and-information/areas-of-interest/public-health/national-study-of-health-and-wellbeing-children-and-young-people.